 Getting Health Insurance by 2014

 The individual health insurance requirement is a complex thing to understand, so the best way to prepare for the upcoming changes is to get familiar with them today!
-Below are three things to know about the requirement and how artists’ access to health insurance is expanding in 2014.* Click on the questions (with arrows) to learn more!
-This page was last updated on 10/1/13.
-Please keep checking back; more information is coming forward the closer we get to 2014!
+Below are three things to know about the requirement and how artists’ access to health insurance has expanded in 2014.* Click on the questions (with arrows) to learn more!
+This page was last updated on 2/11/14.

 *Springboard for the Arts is not a provider, agent, advisor or consultant of healthcare or health insurance.
 By using this service, you understand and agree that the information contained herein is not intended nor implied to be, and you will not use it as, a substitute for professional legal, tax, insurance or healthcare advice.
 This webpage is an online information service provided solely as a non-partisan source of information.
 The information contained herein has been compiled thanks to Kaiser Family Foundation, healthcare.gov, the Journal of the American Medical Association, Families USA, The Advisory Board Company, The Artists Health Insurance Resource Center, The New York Times and the state of Minnesota.